jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _I have always wished for my computer to be as easy to use as my telephone.
 My wish has come true because I can no longer figure out how to use my telephone._ – Bjarne Stroustrup, creator of C++

+_There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
+The first method is far more difficult._ ― C. A. R. Hoare

+_Folk wisdom in software development teaches that interfaces shouldn't be unduly influenced by implementations.
+Writing a test first is a concrete way to achieve this separation._ ― Kent Beck

+_To become experts at managing complexity, we need the following: Modularity Cohesion Separation of Concerns Abstraction Loose Coupling._ ― David Farley

 # Implementation

-_Allocate four digits for the year part of a date: a new millenium is coming._ — David Martin
+_Allocate four digits for the year part of a date: a new millenium is coming._ — David Martin (Published as early as 1985)

 _A procedure should fit on a page._ — David Tribble